The health of the people who use our services, our staff and volunteers is always our top priority.

 - Do things that you enjoy – focus on your favourite hobby or learn something new

 It is important to sleep well as it can reduce stress and make you feel less anxious.
 Here are some tips to help you get a better night’s sleep;

 - Try not to have caffeine or nicotine three hours before you go to bed

 - Avoid daytime naps or long periods of sitting or lying around

 - Try to have a regular bedtime routine

 If you need support or have any questions please get in touch with your local service.

-Online support groups – there is online support groups that can help such as Narcotics Anonymous.
-See the Online and Telephone Support links below for more suggestions.
+- Online support groups – many of our services are offering online support groups and there are others such as Narcotics Anonymous.
+See below for more suggestions.

-To keep everyone safe we are asking all staff, volunteers and service users NOT to come to our services or the community pharmacy if you think you might have symptoms of coronavirus.
+You must NOT to come to our services or the community pharmacy if you think you might have symptoms.
 Instead please phone us and discuss with your key worker the best way to keep in touch with you.

-Your service may also be offering group work and one to one sessions over the phone, or online, talk to your service about what alternative support is available to you.
+Your service will be offering group work and one to one sessions over the phone, or online, talk to your service about what is available to you.